goblinfactory/AppendOnly/README.md

     // original moves still has no items even though new_list has added an item to the List.
     Debug.Assert(moves.Length == 0);

-    // new_list has 1 item in it's collection
+    // new_list has 10 item in it's collection
     Debug.Assert(new_moves.Length == 10);

-    // this list is safe to iterate over multiple times and is threadsafe for(int i = 0; i<10; i++)
+    // this list is safe to iterate over multiple times and is threadsafe
+    // code below shows iterating over the whole list ten times, something you would normally only do against
+    // an enumerable if you've cached it, i.e. created a local copy.
+    // I know this doesn't look like it's doing much, but this is really important. for(int i = 0; i<10; i++)
     {
         foreach(var move in new_moves.Items) Console.WriteLine($"you moved {move.ToString()}");